 Honeymoon Beach is an off-the-beaten-path destination offering excellent snorkeling and other watersports in a secluded area within Virgin Islands National Park.

 You can relax in a hammock on the white sand beach and snorkel close to shore or rent kayaks and stand up paddleboards and paddle to nearby Caneel Bay Beach, Henley Cay, or Hawksnest Beach.
 The Caneel Bay resort was decimated by back-to-back hurricanes in 2017 and has yet to be rebuilt.
 You’re likely to have this Caribbean paradise all to yourself as you snorkel and explore the crystal clear waters.

 The area is protected as a UNESCO Biosphere Reserve and is rich with sea life.
 You can see up to 12 different species of sea turtles roaming the seagrass beds, as well as stingrays, spotted eagle rays, dolphins, sea fans, tropical fish, elkhorn coral, cuttlefish, blue tangs, and nurse sharks.

-Snorkel gear is available for rent at Honeymoon Beach, and there are various facilities, including a beach bar and grill.
+Snorkel gear and watersports equipment are available to rent at Honeymoon Beach, and there are various facilities, including a beach bar and grill.
 To get there, take a taxi shuttle from Cruz Bay with Virgin Islands Ecotours or hike a gorgeous one-mile section of the Lind Point Trail, which takes around 30 minutes.

 Watermelon Cay, St. John, USVI